mpostol/OPC-UA-OOI/Networking/SemanticData/READMEGettingStartedTutorial.md

 # Getting Started Tutorial

-The topics contained in this section are intended to give you quick exposure to the **UA Data Application** network based data exchange programming experience.
-Working through this tutorial gives you an introductory understanding of the steps required to create **UA Data Application** producer and consumer applications.
+The topics contained in this section are intended to give you quick exposure to the `OOI Reactive Application` network based data exchange programming experience.
+Working through this tutorial gives you an introductory understanding of the steps required to create `OOI Reactive Application` producer and consumer applications.

-Here are steps to create a successful the **UA Data Application**:
+Here are steps to create a successful the `OOI Reactive Application`:

 - Implement 'IEncodingFactory' - provides functionality to lookup a dictionary containing value converters.
 - Implement `IMessageHandlerFactory` interface -  creates objects supporting messages handling over the wire.